-The Cross is the fifth track on the second disc of Prince's ninth album Sign O' The Times.
+The Cross is the fifth track on the second disc of Prince’s ninth album Sign O’ The Times.
+The Cross was released as a promotional single in South Africa only in 1987.
 In 1996, the track was included as the tenth track on the soundtrack album Girl 6 (a compilation of music by Prince and associated artists for the movie Girl 6, directed by Spike Lee).

 A live version was also included as the closing track on the concert movie Sign O’ The Times (switching places with It’s Gonna Be A Beautiful Night in the usual concert setlist, perhaps due to the message of this song).